 The basic Bs and then some

 The beans, blend and the chicory.
 Wait, what?
 Chicory?
 You wonder… We’ll get to that in a moment.
-Authentic South Indian Filter Coffee is a blend of two varieties of coffee beans - Plantation A (Washed Arabica of the highest quality) and Peaberry (also Arabica variety).
-This blend is roasted to a medium level and ground fine to use in a traditional Indian Coffee Filter.
+Authentic Filter Kaapi is a blend of two varieties of coffee beans - Plantation A (Washed Arabica of the highest quality) and Peaberry (also Arabica variety).
+This blend is roasted to a medium-dark level and ground fine to use in a traditional Indian Coffee Filter.